der-jd/udacity-cloud-devops-engineer-capstone-project/README.md

 A graph showing the infrastructure and used services in AWS can be found [here](./AWS_Infrastructure.png).

 ## Frontend
-The frontend consists of a static website and is deployed via a S3 bucket.
+The frontend consists of a static website written with React (JavaScript) and is deployed via a S3 bucket.
 The website is accessible via a AWS Cloudfront distribution.

 ## Backend
 The backend consists of a Python flask application connecting to the SQL database containing the wisdoms.
-The application itself runs within a Docker container which is deployed via Kubernetes.
+The application itself runs within a Docker container which is deployed via Elastic Kubernetes Service.
+The images are stored in a DockerHub repository.
 The access to the API is managed by a Classic Load Balancer service.
 As database a Postgres-Db is used with AWS RDS.
 Potential images to the wisdoms are saved within a S3 bucket.